-By default, when you query data via an Axiom query, the results are aggregated as follows:
+By default, when you query data using an Axiom query, the results are aggregated as follows:

-Numeric columns are summed based on the Sum by level for the query.
+- Numeric columns are summed based on the Sum by level for the query.
 "Numeric" in this context means any column with a data type of Integer (all types) or Numeric.
-The following exceptions apply:

-- Integer key columns and validated columns are never summed; the maximum value is always returned. - Non-key, non-validated numeric columns in reference tables are only summed if the reference table is the primary table for the query.
-If a data table is the primary table, then these columns are not summed and the maximum value is returned instead. - All other column types return the maximum value.
+The following exceptions apply: - Key columns, validated columns, and columns with a column classification of Dimension are not summed; instead the maximum value is returned. - If the numeric column is on a lookup table, and the column classification is Value, then special summing behavior is applied (LookupSum).
+The values are summed based on the rows returned from the lookup table versus the rows returned from the primary table.
+For more information, see Lookup aggregation types. - All other column types return the maximum value.
 In most cases, the Sum by for the query is set so that there is only one possible value per record.